cloudqubes/ootc-documentation/source/plugins/cloudstack-kubernetes-service.rst

 #.
 Log in to the OOTC UI.

 #.
-In the left navigation bar, click on compute icon |compute-icon.png|, and select Kubernetes from the menu.
+In the left navigation bar, click Kubernetes in the Compute menu. |compute-icon.png|

 #.
 Click on Create Kubernetes Cluster.